+Happiness is a state of mind or a mood.
 Happy teenagers are usually teenagers who are satisfied with their lives and relationships.
-But measuring and defining happiness is tricky, because it’s an individual thing.

-Teenage wellbeing is built on physical, mental and emotional health.
-It’s also about having positive social relationships, taking part in different activities, finding meaning in life and feeling that you’re going well in areas that are important to you.
+Wellbeing comes from physical, mental and emotional health.
+It’s also about having positive emotions, taking part in different activities, having good relationships and social connections, finding meaning in life and feeling that you’re doing well.

 Raising happy teenagers: tips

-- Give your child praise when he behaves in ways you want to encourage, such as helping out, doing chores or getting homework done.
-This could be something like, ‘I really appreciate it when you put your dirty clothes in the laundry bin’ and ‘Thanks for helping out today – you’re getting more independent all the time’.
+- Give your child praise when he behaves in ways you want to encourage, like helping out, doing chores or getting homework done.
+For example, ‘I really appreciate it when you put your dirty clothes in the laundry bin’.

 - Help your child keep a healthy balance between study, work and play.
-This might mean looking at how many nights your child is out doing things, how much down time he has, how much he can contribute to family life through chores, how many family meals you have together and so on.
+This might mean looking at how many nights your child is out doing things, how much down time she has, how much she can contribute to family life through chores, how many family meals you have together and so on.